Friday, September 25, 2015

 Iguana fruit & veggie salad

 They don’t have teeth, just bony ridges that can shred things to a certain extent.
-A too large piece can result in choking problem, and I don’t really want to do the Heimlich Manoeuvre or CPR on a frantic lizard.
+A too large piece can result in a choking problem, and I don’t really want to do the Heimlich Manoeuvre or CPR on a frantic lizard.
 I chop and cut, slice and dice, then scatter the goodies over the back yard and rocks.
 There’s a flurry of scurrying bodies, scrabbling claws, flicking tails and then the fruit is gone, leaving behind deposits of fresh iguana poop.
-Stumpy the large one with the short tail tries unsuccessfully for seconds, following me back to the house begging for more.
+Stumpy, the large one with the short tail, tries unsuccessfully for seconds, following me back to the house, begging for more.
 He looks very disappointed that I don’t fall for his antics.

 You know you are an islander when:

 A pod of dolphins cruises past in the late afternoon, cavorting and courting.
 Their lithe muscular bodies flip out of the water, corkscrew through the air and slice back into the ocean.
 All you can do is stop and stare in wonder at such beauty.
-We were so preoccupied by the display we forgot to take photos.
-The one included with this post was taken by our neighbour Bruce Roberts.
+We were so preoccupied with the display that we forgot to take photos.
+The one included with this post was taken by our neighbour.
 The pod played for several minutes in front of our house before taking their circus act further south, past where David and Diane Daniel are staying at Casa Toloc.
 David has a fun new toy, a drone.
 He filmed the pod at sunset.
-You can see it on YouTube – link below. https://www.youtube.com/watch?v=1atIZycuSSc&feature=youtu.be They also have an interesting FaceBook page, New Nomads, where they post videos taken from the drone.
-Check it out!
+You can see it on YouTube – link below. https://www.youtube.com/watch?v=1atIZycuSSc&feature=youtu.be

 These are just a few of our daily experiences of living on Isla Mujeres.
-There are many more amusing things that happen, but we have always tried to have photographs with our blog, and sometimes I just don’t have the right photo for the situation.
-For instance: the police vehicles that cruise around the island 24/7 with their emergency light flashing - red and white and blue.
-In most countries flashing lights on a police vehicle means one thing: pull over now!
+Many more amusing things happen, but we have always tried to have photographs with our blog, and sometimes I just don’t have the right photo for the situation.
+For instance, the police vehicles that cruise around the island 24/7 with their emergency light flashing - red and white and blue.
+In most countries, flashing lights on a police vehicle mean one thing: pull over now!
 We want to talk to you.
-In Mexico it means, yep, that’s a police vehicle.
-When they want your attention they will “blip” the siren.
+In Mexico, it means, yep, that’s a police vehicle.
+When they want your attention, they will “blip” the siren.
 That’s when you know you need to stop, right now.

 Friday, September 4, 2015